Grantmaking Guidelines

 Application Procedures

 The Foundation accepts applications by invitation only.
-Organizations that have been invited by the Foundation to submit a full proposal are required to contact the Foundation to obtain the appropriate forms and application deadlines.
+Organizations invited by the Foundation to submit a full proposal must contact the Foundation to obtain application information and due dates.

 Inquiries may be made to Foundation Staff.